Guest-Spot/app/docs/ANDROID_AAB_BUILD.md

 # Check file sizes
 ls -la temp/app-release-signed.aab
 ls -la temp/app-release-signed.apk
+ls -la temp/mapping.txt

 # Expected sizes:
 # AAB: ~6.2MB (for Google Play Store)
 # APK: ~8-12MB (for local testing)
+# Mapping: ~50-200KB (for deobfuscation)
 # Expected location: temp/
 ```

+### Uploading to Google Play Console

+When uploading your AAB file to Google Play Console:

+1. **Upload the AAB file**: `temp/app-release-signed.aab`
+2. **Upload the mapping file**: `temp/mapping.txt` (in the "App bundle explorer" section)
+3. **Verify deobfuscation**: The Play Console will show "Deobfuscation file uploaded" status

+This ensures that crash reports and ANRs will be properly deobfuscated for easier debugging.

 For more information about Android app distribution, refer to the [Google Play Console documentation](https://support.google.com/googleplay/android-developer).